Core Concepts

 Index PDF: Attributes are listed with their corresponding section for quick reference.

-Attribute Highlights: In the Home Page summary and spotlight callouts, each attribute is tagged with its section (e.g., “Getting Things Done”) to reinforce role relevance.
+Attribute Highlights: Each attribute is tagged with its section (e.g., “Getting Things Done”) to reinforce role relevance.

 Why This Matters